honeynet/droidbot/README.md

     + On some devices, you may need to manually turn on accessibility service for DroidBot (required by DroidBot to get current view hierarchy).
     + If you want to test a large scale of apps, you may want to add `-keep_env` option to avoid re-installing the test environment every time.
     + You can also use a json-format script to customize input for certain states.
 Here are some [script samples](script_samples/).
 Simply use `-script <path_to_script.json>` to use DroidBot with a script.
+    + If your apps do not support getting views through Accessibility (e.g., most games based on Cocos2d, Unity3d), you may find `-cv` option helpful.
     + You may find other useful features in `droidbot -h`.

 ## Evaluation